 Tonga is a difficult field in that there are many other large religious sects that are well established.
 But praise God that the Busters have managed to successfully establish two Independent Baptist Churches in the region, one with its own national pastor.

-The Pineros – New Caledonia and The Republic of Vanuatu
+The Pineros – The Republic of Vanuatu

 The Evans – Hokkaido, the northern island of Japan